VUEngine/VBDE/readme.txt

     plugins and slightly modified to have a button bar on top.
 With these buttons, you can quickly compile the current project, run the compiled ROM in an emulator, convert images, etc.

-    VBDE is also available in a Pro edition, which comes with a copy of IntelliJ IDEA Community Edition, which has been modified and pre-configured for VB development.
+    VBDE is also available as a Pro edition, which comes with a copy of IntelliJ IDEA Community Edition, which has been modified and pre-configured for VB development.

     Note: If you're using VBDE Pro and want to use it from another directory than C:/vbde, you'll have to